GSA/challenges-and-prizes/_all-challenges/1258-2021-serdp-afff-challenge.md

 ### Prizes

-Cash prizes up to $10,000 may be awarded
+Multiple cash prizes up to $10,000 may be awarded.

 Research and development funds may be awarded beyond the cash prize to successful submitters.